 Students in Animal Science will learn to raise market-ready livestock.
 All students have the opportunity to raise and compete in livestock competitions at Michigan State University and Jackson County Fair through this class.

 The class may take field trips to local farms, businesses, and related industries.
 Veterinarians and agriculture industry professionals often visit the class to speak with students about jobs and college programs that are viable careers.
 Successful students are self-motivated, enjoy working outside, getting dirty, and like working with plants and animals.
 The class requires reading, math, research skills, and is centered around FFA Club activities.

 Mrs. Tomac is an experienced teacher and FFA Advisor.
-She holds a bachelors degree in Agriscience from MSU with a minor in Biology and a masters degree in Agriculture Extension and Education, also from MSU.
+She holds a bachelors degree in Agriscience (with a minor in Biology) and a master's degree in Agriculture Extension and Education, both from MSU.